 There are many opportunities to include your loved one’s favourite song on your wedding day, either at the ceremony or the reception.
 But if it’s likely to tug at the heartstrings, as music tends to do, choose an appropriate time in the proceedings: for example, you wouldn’t want your processional to have you arriving at the altar in tears.

 Choose an appropriate cause or charity and make a donation in your loved one’s name.
 You could do this instead by giving out charitable wedding favours.
 You could even include the charity as one of your wedding registry options.

 A vacant seat at the ceremony or reception, perhaps holding a bouquet or framed photo, can symbolize your missing loved one.
 You might even call attention to it as part of your ceremony (by placing a flower on the seat, for example), but be careful about such a poignant gesture during what is, after all, supposed to be a happy occasion.

-An elegant way to deal with this is a simple statement printed in your wedding program, perhaps entitled “In Loving Memory.”
+An elegant way to honour a loved one on your wedding day is a simple statement printed in your wedding ceremony program, perhaps entitled “In Loving Memory.”